Sharath and Manika outplayed in Tokyo Olympics opener | Sports-Games

 - Japan

-India's glimmer of hope for a table tennis medal at the Tokyo Olympics vanished in no time with Sharath Kamal and Manika Batra losing to third seeds from Chinese Taipei, Lin Yun-Ju and Cheng I-Ching, in the mixed doubles round of 16 here on Saturday.
+India's glimmer of hope for a table tennis medal at the Tokyo Olympics vanished in no time with Sharath Kamal and Manika Batra losing to third seeds Lin Yun-Ju and Cheng I-Ching of Chinese Taipei in the round of the mixed doubles of 16 here on Saturday.

 The Indians had to make all chances count against a superior opponent but they couldn't do so after leading 5-1 and 5-3 in the first two games.
-In the end, it was a comfortable 11-8, 11-6, 11-5, 11-4 win for the Chinese Taipei pairing.
-The power of 19-year-old Lin from both flanks was too much to handle for the 12th seeded pairing of Sharath and Manika, who came into the Olympics having won the qualifying competition.
+In the end, it was a comfortable 11-8 11-6 11-5 11-4 win for the Chinese Taipei pairing.
+The power of 19-year-old Lin from both the flanks was too much to handle for the 12th seeded pairing of Sharath and Manika, who came into the Olympics having won the qualifying competition.

+''We should have won the first game from 5-1 and build pressure on them.
+You need to do that against a high-quality team.
+Lin is one of the best players and he showed,'' Sharath told PTI.

+''They made us commit errors.
+We didn't serve long yet he managed to produce winners on return.
+Shows his class.
+We had felt good about our game going into the match.

 The Indians had no answer to Lin's bullet-like tops-spin drives from both forehand and backhand.
 Manika did trouble Lin and Cheng whenever she could use her long pimpled rubber but the Chinese Taipei duo had come well prepared and did not let the top women's paddler to play her game.